davidsowerby/takkan/docs/user-guide/precept-schema.md

 - Simple field, for example `PInteger`, `PString` - the usual primitive types, plus some additional types, including `PPointer`, `PGeoPosition`
 - List field, for example `PListInteger`, `PListBoolean`.
 These cover all the simple fields, plus there is a specific implementation of `PGeoRegion`, which a list of `PPosition` but considered to make up a geographic region.
 - Select field, for example `PSelectString`.
 This defines one or more values to be picked from a set of options.
-Currently this requires the options to be declared in the `PScript`
+Currently this requires the options to be declared in the `Script`